 This document has been translated from the original document in Japanese.
 In the event of any discrepancy between this English translation and the original document in Japanese, the original document in Japanese shall prevail.

-Internet Disclosure Information in Connection with the Notice of the 71st Ordinary General Meeting of Shareholders
+Other Matters Subject to Electronic Provision Measures in Connection with the Notice of the 72nd Ordinary General Meeting of Shareholders

 Notes to Consolidated Financial Statements

 Notes to Non-consolidated Financial Statements